Acupuncture Salisbury

 Chinese Medicine Board Australian (CMBA) Registered practitionersThere is no registration required.
 Therefore, minimum eligibility standards can or may not apply.

 Practises Holistically – Treats the area affected as well as the wider system that governs that area.
-Based on a system that is over 2000 years old.Only treats the affected area with a purposeful, painful approach.
+Based on a system that dates back over 2000 years ago.The only treatment is to the area in question and it works by beating the muscle into submission.

 It is required to have professional indemnity insurance for acupuncture.
-Acupuncture or dry needling treatments may not be covered by some practitioners.
+For dry needling or acupuncture, some practitioners might not be covered

 Click below to book your appointment today